buildwithcycy/openai-drivendata-challenge/README.md

 *   Incomplete
 *   Other

-In this repository, we apply deep learning methods to classify the rooftop material of buildings located in **Borde Rural**, **Colombia**
+In this repository, we apply deep learning methods to classify the rooftop material of buildings located in **Borde Rural**, **Colombia**.

 ## :information_desk_person: Project Motivation